-77 Microcomputer Accounting for the Electronic Office (3)
+77 Microcomputer Accounting for the Electronic Office (3) Lecture 3 hours.

 Develops competency in the fundamentals and mechanics of accounting theory as a basis for an understanding of microcomputer programs and applications in the electronic office.
 Includes acquaintance with accounting terminology, procedures, financial statements, merchandise inventory, and payroll.
 Introduces students to accounting software and concepts of microcomputer usage.